kiischti/enviro-pi/README.md

 Enviro-Pi
 =========

+I forked this project from the original author to wokr a bit further on the data presentation.
+The original project can be fount at  https://github.com/odlevakp/enviro-pi

 I wanted something to monitor my room temperature and humidity, so I wrote this simple web-based weather station for Raspberry Pi and SenseHat.